Enquire About This Tour Code PDL Peaks to Desert

 Millions of the indigenous population, and later, African slaves, worked in the mines in appalling conditions.
 You have the option to visit the mines, stopping first at the miners market to buy gifts such as coca leaves, dynamite and cigarettes.
 In the mines we will experience the difficult conditions in which the miners work - including 50°C heat.
 We'll pass several of the shrines they have made to the “Tios” which they hope will protect them while they are working in what they believe is the devil's territory.
 If you'd like to learn more of the historic silver industry you can take a tour of the Moneda, a museum exhibiting coins, artwork, mummies and many other interesting artefacts from Potosí's history

 Moving on we reach the desolate town of Uyuní in the south of Bolivia.
 After a night in the town, we visit what is claimed to be the largest salt flat in the world, the brilliant white vast Salar de Uyuní.
 Travelling by 4WD vehicles we will spend two days exploring the salt lake and surrounds.
 First on the agenda is a visit to the Train Cemetery, where you can see the remains of 19th and early 20th century steam locomotives - a good place for artistic photographs.
 We will then come to Colchani, the main plant for the iodisation of salt and the best place to observe the methods of salt extraction from the salar.
 Here ovens are used to dry the salt, which is then formed into cakes.
-The highlight of the day is Fish Island (seasonal).
+The highlight of the day is Fish Island (seasonal dependent).
 Located in the centre of the salar, 100 kilometres from Uyuní, this hilly outpost is covered in giant cacti amid a flat, white sea of hexagonal salt tiles.
 The island is so named because it has the shape of a fish.
 Visiting Fish Island is quite otherworldly and the fantastic contrast of the brilliant blue sky (weather permitting of course) and the pure white of the salt flats will take your breath away.
-We spent the first night in a hotel made of salt.
+Tonight we may stay in a hotel made of salt.